belelabestia/beast-timesheet/README.md

 The _bills_ view should be optionally by project or global, so I can just have a fast report of all my bills.

+## Repo scripts

+The root of this repo acts like a little console.
+I'm intentionally keeping the sripts in the root for extra-practical purposes.

+If working on other than Windows, please install [the cross-platform PowerShell](https://github.com/PowerShell/PowerShell).

+Run `./ls.ps1` to quickly show all the `ps1` scripts available; they all batch small sequences of commands (some may contain just one command!) and are useful both for use and consultation.

 ## Known issues

 - [x] in projects page, nameless projects must display #id - Draft